Integration of Alternative Messaging Providers

 • Key: apiKeyProvider

-• Password: Select the entry of the stored API key of your provider
+• Password: Select the entry for your provider's stored API key

 msgForm

-Click on the plus symbol again in the resource mapping to add the "msgForm" resource from the processing context.
+In Resource Mapping, click the plus icon again to add the "msgForm" resource from the processing context.

 • Key: msgForm